 Transportation permits are required whenever oversized or overweight equipment travels on roadways or bridges within the city of Saint Paul's right of way.
 Whenever the proposed transport route includes crossing over any Bridge(s), applications must be submitted at least 48 hours in advance for review and approval by the City Bridge Engineer.
 Permit application form

 View Saint Paul Legislative Code Chapter 146 regarding truck routes and Legislative Code Section 152.18 regarding special permits for excess weight or load.
 View the city of Saint Paul Bridge Clearance Table, Citywide Bridge Map/Truck Routes/Restricted Bridges Map, and the Downtown Bridge Map for truck route information.

-Permit fees: Single Trip $35 Annual $150 (View annual permit requirements and restrictions).
+Permit fees: Single Trip $35 Annual $150 (View annual permit requirements).
 Before submitting a transportation permit application, we recommend you review the road closure list to determine if the route you select is available when you wish to travel.
 Each applicant is to be registered with the Right of Way Permit Desk and have proof of insurance naming the City of Saint Paul as additional insured.
 St. Paul does not impose

 seasonal road weight restrictions.